Gutsy vs. Brainy

 Another good example would be those who may stay single all their life for a fear of commitment that's crippling every good opportunity.
 And finally, let us think of ourselves and all those missed chances in life that will stay in our "regret memory account" as the most unforgivable.

 It's amazing how our low voltage guts are setting all those limitations in our brains telling them "what we can afford to think of as doable" - while the rest is considered as a sheer "blind optimism", or "wishful thinking", forever staying at its phase of a dormant potential.

-Moreover, many of those ideas don't even reach our awareness, being dismissed as "ridiculous" somewhere at an unconscious level.
+Moreover, many of those ideas don't even reach our awareness, being unconsciously screened out and dismissed as "ridiculous", if not downright dangerous.
 Whenever you see an introvert enjoying a high gear action movie, it could be a sign of an unconscious cry for a more gutsy self-expression.

 Hard Times Giving a Birth to Gutsiness

 In some parts of the post-war (WW2) Europe there was a big scarcity of fresh foods, and many people survived on anything edible.
 My own folks were bringing home powdered milk, eggs, and canned cheese from those Red Cross centers for protein.
 Times were hard for everyone, and don't bother asking what we had for dessert - unless you have a box of Kleenexes at hand.